Sdim: A Qudit Stabilizer Simulator: Conclusion and research directions

 \section{Conclusion and research directions}

-We have built a stabilizer circuit simulator that is capable of evaluating circuits of arbitrary dimension.
-The correctness of the gates are exhaustively validated against statevector simulation, and the asymptotic advantage of tableau simulation against statevector simulation of a single shot (in prime dimensions) is clear even for a modest number of qudits.
+We have built a quantum circuit simulator capable of evaluating high-dimensional stabilizer circuits tailored towards error correction research.
+We provided the theoretical basis behind its construction as well as proof of correctness for our deterministic measurement, which builds off prior work in stabilizer simulation \cite{Aaronson_2004, gottesmanhighdim}.
+The gate behavior are exhaustively validated against statevector simulation for correctness and benchmarked for speed.
+The asymptotic advantage of tableau simulation against statevector simulation of a single shot (in prime dimensions) is visible in practice even for a modest number of qudits.

-Additionally, we built an efficient sampler for Pauli measurements using Pauli frames, which not only avoids repeating the more (relatively) expensive operations in the tableau but effectively vectorizes the shot computation.
-Despite lacking the raw efficiency of statevector sampling, our simulator's ability to evaluate large, measurement-heavy systems makes it invaluable in performing essential work in FTQC research.
-We used this to tackle concrete characterization tasks such as RB and LRB, which, despite the seemingly limited setting of Clifford circuits, produce fidelity calculations that can characterize hardware implementing \textit{arbitrary} quantum gates \cite{Magesan_2011, Magesan_2012, Dankert_2009, Wallman2018randomized}.

-\paragraph{FTQC primitives and a maturing API} As stated in the beginning, this simulator is \textit{only} the bare minimum.
-There is a long line of work yet to be realized on the way to supporting qudit FTQC, such as developing standard workflows, pipelines, and libraries.